Anello-Photonics/docs-A1/docs/communication_messaging.rst

   | 6 | ZUPT Status|           |  1 if ZUPT is enabled, 0 if ZUPT is disabled                                                                                   |
   +---+------------+-----------+--------------------------------------------------------------------------------------------------------------------------------+

+.. note:: The yaw is not an absolute heading but an integrated relative heading - unless an absolute heading is provided by the user, after which the optical gyro integrates relative to that absolute heading.

 3  RTCM Binary Data Output Messages
 --------------------------------------